 This national tour of the collection will be the first time the Courtauld Bag will be shown outside the Courtauld in over 40 years.

-A major touring exhibition of 60 works from the collection will travel to Japan.
+A major touring exhibition of 60 works from our collection is currently touring Japan as part of the British Council’s UK in Japan 2019-20 Season.
 This touring exhibition has been developed in collaboration with the newspaper and media group Asahi Shimbun.

 - Metropolitan Art Museum, Tokyo: 10 Sept – 15 Dec 2019